Negative Reinforcement (Definition + Examples)

 What is Negative Reinforcement?

 Negative Reinforcement is when a stimulus is removed to increase a certain behavior.
-For example, if a young adult gets up early in the morning to avoid being last in the bathroom, they have increased a certain behavior to avoid the stimulus of waiting on the bathroom.
+For example, if a young adult gets up early in the morning to avoid being last in the bathroom, they have increased a certain behavior to avoid the stimulus of waiting in the bathroom.

 Operant Conditioning